serpent-linux/website/content/blog/stage3-progress.md

 #### And finally..

-I personally wish to thank the Sepent OS team as a whole for the commitment and work undertaken of late.
+I personally wish to thank the Serpent OS team as a whole for the commitment and work undertaken of late.
 Additionally I want to thank the growing community around Serpent OS, primarily residing in our IRC channel (`#serpentOS` on freenode) and our Twitter account.
 Your input has been amazing, and it's so refreshing to have so many people on the same page.
 Stay awesome.